We are proud to partner organisations both in Malawi and in Scotland.

 The Catholic Diocese of Karonga owns and runs four schools in North Malawi.
 St Mary’s Karonga Girls’ Secondary School is a grant-aided secondary school just outside the city of Karonga.
 Pictured here are the Head Teacher, Mrs Cizumila, the District Officer, Mr Kamanga and the MMF Malawi Manager, Mrs Sibande.
 Listen to Remmie introduce himself and the work of the Diocese.

 The Lancashire West Methodist Circuit, (‘Lancashire West’) is a group of ten Methodist churches in the geographical area of West Lancashire in England.
-Based on a partnership established in 2021, we will work together to support girls at St Mary’s Karonga from January 2022, for four years in the first instance.
+Based on a partnership established in 2021, we are working together to support girls at St Mary’s Karonga from January 2022.